Major Denys Robert Trefusis1

 Major Denys Robert Trefusis was born on 30 March 1890.2 He was the son of Colonel Hon.
 John Schomberg Trefusis and Eva Louisa Bontein.1,3 He married Violet Keppel, daughter of Lt.-Col. Hon.
 George Keppel and Alice Frederica Edmonstone, on 16 June 1919.1 He died on 2 September 1929 at age 39.2

-He was decorated with the award of the Military Cross (M.C.) in 1919.2 He gained the rank of Major in the service of the Royal Horse Guards (Special Reserves).2
+He was awarded the Military Cross (M.C.) in 1919.2 He gained the rank of Major in the Royal Horse Guards (Special Reserves.)2

 Citations